What is stocktaking?

 Cloud-based warehouse inventory management software enables you to easily track your product levels and location, but it can’t do everything.
 Your system might not highlight a transit problem, for example, whereas a manual check will.

-Use a stocktake to identify problems that your inventory management system might have missed: such as damaged products, missing orders, poor control or theft.
+Use a stocktake to identify problems that your inventory management system might have missed: such as damaged products, missing orders, poor stock control, or theft.
 Sometimes these are one-offs that don’t cause too much trouble, but they can also be symptomatic of a deeper flaw.

 When it comes to monitoring the performance of your business, you don’t want to leave anything to chance.
 Calculating key metrics such as inventory turnover, for instance, requires 100% accurate figures.

 Once you know exactly how your inventory control is performing, you can start to refine your procedures and plans to increase efficiency and grow margins.
 For example, you might: